Yorkshireman/pinteresting/README.md

-#One Month Rails

-This is the pinteresting sample application for [*One Month Rails*](http://onemonthrails.com).
-However, since completing the tutorial, I have added (and will continue to add) a lot more styling and modifications.
+This practice app is intended to closely resemble pinterest.com (which it does, I think!), although I didn't try to mimic the aesthetics 100%.

+It uses paperclip and Amazon S3 for image uploads, jquery for the tiling, and Devise for authentication.

+There are still a few tweaks here and there that I may get round to implenting (such as Devise mailers, for example), but I'm concentrating mainly on other things now.

 by [Andrew Stelmach](http://rubywarriors.com)

-See the fully-functional app online [here](http://aspinteresting.com).
+See the app online [here](http://aspinteresting.com).
 If you signed-up and added some pins, that would be make me a very happy man indeed!